amendl/SuperNEMO_ML_applications/README.md

  1. `sbatch` and `tensorflow` sometimes fail to initialize libraries (mainly to source python from virtual environment or root) - start the script again ideally from new bash instance without any modules nor virtual environment loaded.
  2. `tensorflow` sometimes runs out of memory - Don't use checkpoints for `tensorboard`.
 Another cause of this problem might be training more models in one process, we can solve this by `keras.backend.clear_session()`.
 If this error occurs after several hours of program execution, check out function `tf.config.experimental.set_memory_growth`.
  3. TensorFlow 2.13 distributed training fail - https://github.com/tensorflow/tensorflow/issues/61314
+ 4. Sometimes, there are strange errors regarding ranks of tensors while using custom training loop in `gan.py` - looks like really old still unresolved bug inside core tensorflow library.
+However, the workaround is to pass only one channel into CNN architecture and concat them with `tf.keras.layers.Concatenate`
 # Description of files
  * `lib.py` -  small library with some functions that are reused across this project
  * `number_of_tracks_classification.py`